rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 ### What is Circular Linked List?
 The end of the linked lists are normally defined by the tail node pointing to `nil`.
-In the case of <routerlink to="/en-data-structure-linked-list-doubly">Doubly Linked List</router-link> both the `head.prev` and `tail.next` points to `nil`.
+In the case of <router-link to="./eng-linked-list-doubly">Doubly Linked List</router-link> both the `head.prev` and `tail.next` points to `nil`.

 <div style="text-align: center">
   <img src="assets/data-structure/linked-list/cll-doubly-example.png" alt="Linked list picture">